 For UK Residents:

-After 6th April 2020, where there is a residential property sale and there is Capital Gains Tax to pay, the gain must be reported and the tax paid to HMRC within 30 days of the completion of the sale.
+Where there is a residential property sale and there is Capital Gains Tax to pay, the gain must be reported and the tax paid to HMRC within 60 days of the completion of the sale.

 For non-UK Residents:

-Where there is a sale of any property (whether there is tax to pay or not), a report has to be made to HMRC within 30 days of the completion of the sale and where the contracts are exchanged after 5th April 2020, if there is Capital Gains Tax to pay, it must also be paid within 30 days of completion of the sale.
+Where there is a sale of any property (whether there is tax to pay or not), a report has to be made to HMRC within 60 days of the completion of the sale and where there is Capital Gains Tax to pay, it must also be paid within 60 days of completion of the sale.

 © Thandi Nicholls Ltd 2023 All Rights Reserved – The above articles are provided for guidance only and may not cover your personal circumstances so you should not rely on them.
 It is important that you seek appropriate professional advice which takes into account your personal circumstances where you can provide the full facts of the case and all documents related to your case.
 Thandi Nicholls Ltd t/a uklandlordtax.co.uk, S S Thandi and M S Bains cannot be held responsible for the consequences of any action or the consequences of deciding not to act.